emca-it/OP5-Documentation/nsclient/docs/faq.md

 - Second thing to check is whether the servers' performance counters working?
   Sometimes the performance counters end up broken and need to be rebuilt there is a command to validate performance counters: `nscp sys --validate`

-For details: Microsoft KB: [http://support.microsoft.com/kb/300956](http://support.microsoft.com/kb/300956) essentially you need to use the `lodctr /R` command.
+For details, see [Microsoft Knowledge Article 300956](http://support.microsoft.com/kb/300956). essentially you need to use the `lodctr /R` command.

 ### 1.4 Bind failed